gustavo-hms/luar/README.md

 }
 ```

-Since Kakoune does not parse expansions inside this `lua %{}` blocks, this is the way you can inspect Kakoune's state:
+Since Kakoune does not process expansions inside these `lua %{}` blocks, you need to pass expansions as arguments if you need to inspect Kakoune's state:

 ```lua
 lua %val{client} %{